Neutrollized/free-tier-aks/examples/azure-container-storage/README.md

 ```
 where `<storage-pool-types>` can be `azureDisk`, `ephemeralDisk`, or `elasticSan`, some of which requires additiona perms/access.
 We'll stick with the most general/common use one: `azureDisk`

-**NOTE:** you may have label your node pool(s) prior to running the command below if you have multiple ones, for the example here, we only have one (default) node pool and it will get updated with the label (**acstor.azure.com/io-engine: acstor**) automatically
+**NOTE:** you may have to label your node pool(s) prior to running the command below if you have multiple ones, for the example here, we only have one (default) node pool and it will get updated with the label, `acstor.azure.com/io-engine: acstor` automatically

 ## How-to use ACS